markusmoenig/Eldiron/docs/docs/rules.md

 - `level`
 - any direct character attribute like `STR`, `INT`, `VIT`

+That also includes plain metadata-style character attributes if you store them in character data, for example:

+- `race = "Orc"`
+- `class = "Warrior"`

+These string attributes are useful for identity, targeting, and future rules organization, but they are not yet interpreted specially by the rules engine on their own.

 `attack()` reads its base value from `progression.damage`.

 ### Leveling Flow